flaviohugo14/flaviohugo14/README.md

 ### Welcome to my profile 👋🏼

-My name is Flávio, I'am I'm majoring in Economics.
+My name is Flávio, I'am majoring in Economics and working with Data Engineering at Tembici.

-- I am currently interested in Regional and Urban Economics.
-- Focused in banking geography.